 If you’re looking for some delicious Italian food in Chattanooga, Il Primo is a spot you’ll want to try.
 Located near the Northshore neighborhood, Il Primo offers indoor seating and outdoor dining on a small patio.

-Il Primo offers a great selection of pasta dishes and entrees.
+Il Primo features a great selection of pasta dishes and entrees.
 If you’re visiting the area with kids, we recommend checking out Riverview Park before or after your meal.

 The Daily Ration